MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

 5. In the **Project** list, choose **CommentAdornmentTest**.

-6. Save and close the source.extension.vsixmanifest file.
+6. Save and close the *source.extension.vsixmanifest* file.

 7. Make sure that the MenuCommandTest project has a reference to the CommentAdornmentTest project.

 8. In the CommentAdornmentTest project, set the project to produce an assembly.
 In the **Solution Explorer**, select the project and look in the **Properties** window for the **Copy Build Output to OutputDirectory** property, and set it to **true**.

-## Defining a Comment Adornment
+## Define a comment adornment
  The comment adornment itself consists of an <xref:Microsoft.VisualStudio.Text.ITrackingSpan> that tracks the selected text, and some strings that represent the author and the description of the text.

 #### To define a comment adornment